 With the exception of the COVID-19 pandemic, the festival has been held annually since 1976.
 Since The Ark prides itself on being a small, intimate venue, most acts now perform in Hill Auditorium.

-Proud home of the Michigan Wolverines football team, Michigan Stadium has earned its nickname of “The Big House” because it holds the title of the largest football stadium in the United States.
+Proud home of the Michigan Wolverines football team, Michigan Stadium on the University of Michigan campus has earned its nickname of “The Big House” because it holds the title of the largest football stadium in the United States.
 (It’s also the third largest stadium in the world!)

 Well over 100,000 Wolverines fans can fit in the stadium, cheering their team to victory with impressive volume.